Skip to main content

 • Archive.org for businesses that may have predated the web search

-For every live mark that looks remotely close, open its file in TSDR (opens in new tab) and read the examining attorney's office actions.
-You'll see exactly which prior marks they cited, which arguments succeeded, and how the office has drawn the line between confusable and coexisting marks in your space.
+For every live mark that looks remotely close, open its file in TSDR and read the examining attorney's office actions.
+You will see exactly which prior marks they cited, which arguments succeeded, and how the office has drawn the line between confusable and coexisting marks in your space.
 This is the highest-signal step in any DIY search and the one almost no one does.

-Tip: if a mark close to yours was refused for likelihood of confusion in the last few years, expect the same examining attorney citation against you.
+If a mark close to yours was refused for likelihood of confusion in the last few years, expect the same examining attorney citation against you.
 Refine the mark now rather than after the filing fee is spent.

-Decide: clear, refine, or escalate.
+Step 7 — Decide: clear, refine, or escalate

 Lay your findings out side by side.
 Three outcomes:

-• Clear path.
 No close hits in your classes, no concerning common-law use, no design conflicts.
 Proceed to a full clearance and federal filing.

-• Escalate.
 Multiple close hits, identical marks in adjacent classes, or active enforcement by the senior user.
 Stop, and talk to a trademark attorney before you invest in branding.

 What a DIY search doesn't replace